Pepeye/ory/hydra/docs/AdminApi.md

 ## revoke_consent_sessions

-> revoke_consent_sessions(subject, client)
+> revoke_consent_sessions(subject, client, all)
-Revokes consent sessions of a subject for a specific OAuth 2.0 Client
+Revokes Consent Sessions of a Subject for a Specific OAuth 2.0 Client

 This endpoint revokes a subject's granted consent sessions for a specific OAuth 2.0 Client and invalidates all associated OAuth 2.0 Access Tokens.